University of Houston Athletics

 - Unique fact: everyone in his immediate family has had the chance to play at the D1 level.

-Postgame Press Conference: Football at Rice
+Postgame Press Conference: Football vs. TCU (Players)